AP VoteCast: Voters saw election as a judgment on Trump

-The results suggest that Trump’s leadership, personality and omnipresence in the spotlight have defined the race, even as voters grappled with a historic set of overlapping crises.
+The results suggest that Trump’s leadership, personality and omnipresence have defined the race, even as voters grappled with a historic set of overlapping crises.

 As the coronavirus surges across the country, roughly 4 in 10 voters said the pandemic was the top concern facing the country.
 The economy followed close behind, the choice of about 3 in 10 voters.
 In a year of racial justice protests and debate over structural racism, about 1 in 10 voters cited racism as the most important issue.